WilliamASumner/Merge_Sort_Orig/README.md

 # A vanilla Merge Sort implementation

-This is jsut a simple merge sort implementation written in C++ for my own amusement.
+This is just a simple merge sort implementation written in C++ for my own amusement.
 It can do 100,000,000 numbers in around 22 seconds, but it is not heavily optimized.

 # To Use